zhengshuai1001/JiKouCompany/README.md

 sees the opportunity in every difficulty.

 Everything that irritates us about others can lead us to an understanding of ourselves.

+It is our attitude at the beginning of a difficult task which, more than anything else, will affect its successful outcome.